Taciann62/Data-Cleaning-on-GoogleSheet-Excel/README.md

 #### Figure 4

-Number of times customers came back for specific items can be seen below.
+Number of times customers requested for specific items can be seen below.
 The highest is Coffee, and the least is Smoothie.

 <img width="608" height="348" alt="Screenshot 2025-08-25 124539" src="https://github.com/user-attachments/assets/33945406-c665-46e2-a8c1-4b999c28e7cb" />